Placeholder-Software/WetSurfaceDecals/docs/Reference/ParticleWetSplatter.md

 ### Vertical Offset

 How far to offset the decal away from the collision point.
 Use negative values to move the decal further into the collision points.

-If the surface is bumpy it is advisable to use a small negative offset to ensure that decals completely cover the surface at the impact point.
+If the surface collision geometry is inflated you should set the vertical offset to be approximately the inverse of the inflation amount.
+This will ensure the decal is placed intersecting the _graphical_ surface, rather than the _physical_ one.

 ### Decal Chance